kryptokrona/kryptokrona-docs/docs/guides/mining/Mining-with-SBC.md

 Your terminal should display the contents of `config.json`.

-* In order to mine TurtleCoin, we tell XMRig what algorithm you want to mine.
-Look out for the `"algo":` setting and change it to `"algo": "chukwa",`
+* In order to mine Kryptokrona, we tell XMRig what algorithm you want to mine.
+Look out for the `"algo":` setting and change it to `"algo": "cryptonight-pico/trtl",`

 * In place of `"url": "donate.v2.xmrig.com:3333",` you'll need to choose a pool to mine towards.
 Make sure to choose the right port.
 You can learn more about choosing a pool [here](Pools).

-* Instead of `"user": "YOUR_WALLET_ADDRESS",` simply paste your TurtleCoin wallet address.
+* Instead of `"user": "YOUR_WALLET_ADDRESS",` simply paste your Kryptokrona wallet address.

   If you don't have one yet, you can find out how to create a wallet [here](../wallets/Making-a-Wallet).